kdeng-rutgers-bootcamp/deep-learning-challenge/README.md

 ### This repository contains a deep learning analysis of charities funded by the Alphabet Soup organization.

 The original analysis is contained in the AlphabetSoup.ipynb file.
 Optimization is contained in the AlphabetSoup_Optimization.ipynb file.
 Models from both files are contained in the Resources folder in h5 files with the same respective names.
-Images of model summaries are also included in the Resources folder.

 #### Purpose